cs10/Alonzo/README.md

 # Alonzo

-Alonzo is the sassy (and helpful!) bot for CS10.
+Alonzo is the sassy and helpful! bot for [CS10][awesomest-class].
 He's our mascot.
 Alonzo has attitude, but that's OK, because he's pretty awesome in general!
 He's a big help to everyone on the team!
+If you haven't heard about CS10, you should check out the class, and learn how [we're changing the world][bjc4nyc]!
+(See, we've got the cool start up marking buzz!)

-Alonzo is [CS10][awesomest-class]'s version of GitHub's Campfire bot, hubot.
+Alonzo was born from GitHub's Campfire bot, hubot.
 Currently, Alonzo is configured to work with our staff HipChat instance.

 ## Current Functionality
 ##### Caution: This is may not be up to date always...
 Documentation is hard, man.